evuraan/mintPiper/README.md

 # Footnotes
 1. Many thanks to piper team at https://github.com/rhasspy/piper.
 2. This PoC may work for Cinnamon, xfce et al.

+## Credits

+mintPiper is inspired by the <a href="https://github.com/rhasspy/piper">piper</a> project.
+Special thanks to the developers for their fantastic work.